unfencedentity/cloud-org-infra/documentation/operations/OPERATIONAL_GUARDRAILS.md

 This document defines non-negotiable safety checks applied before and after infrastructure deployment.

+These guardrails apply to all automated deployments managed by cloud-org-infra.

 ## Purpose
 Prevent high-impact misconfigurations by enforcing minimal operational standards before any automation runs.